When it comes to versatility and the power of its health benefits, black cumin seed stands above other botanicals. Are you using black cumin seed?

 A Long History of Therapeutic Use

 The black seed of nigella sativa (black cumin seed) has been used for over three thousand years for preventing and treating many different diseases.
-In ancient texts and historical documents black cumin seed is noted for its therapeutic attributes and ability to support the body in its own natural healing processes. archeological studies report that black cumin seed seeds have been found in several sites from ancient Egypt, including in the tomb of Tutankhamun.
+In ancient texts and historical documents black cumin seed is noted for its therapeutic attributes and ability to support the body in its own natural healing processes.
+Archeological studies report that black cumin seed seeds have been found in several sites from ancient Egypt, including in the tomb of Tutankhamun.
 It has been revered as a beauty secret since ancient times as Queen Nefertiti, renowned for her complexion, was, a reportedly a devoted black cumin seed user.
-The Muslim scholar, Al-Bukhari, is credited with the statement that black cumin seed is a cure for all except death.
-Ibri Sina, the Persian physician and philosopher, discussed black cumin seed in the text Canon of Medicine, considered a hallmark publication in the history of human medicine.
-It was used as the primary medical text throughout Europe until the 17th century.
+Ibri Sina, the Persian physician and philosopher, discussed black cumin seed in the text Canon of Medicine, considered a hallmark publication in the history of human medicine and used as the primary medical text throughout Europe until the 17th century.
 In it he states that black cumin seed has preventive and restorative features as it “stimulates the body’s energy and helps in recovery from fatigue and dispiritedness.”

 What conditions can black cumin seed help address?